openstack-infra/system-config/doc/source/gerrit.rst

 group may temporarily add themselves in order to correct problems with automatic project creation.

+The `Third-Party CI` group is used to grant +/-1 Verified access to external testing tools on a sandbox project.

-The `External Testing Tools` group is used to grant +/-1 Verified access to external testing tools.
+The `Voting Third-Party CI` group is used to grant +/-1 Verified access to external testing tools for all projects.

 The `Continuous Integration Tools` group contains Jenkins and any other CI tools that get +2/-2 access on reviews.